nexentaedge/nexentaedge.github.io/src/docs/docker-plugin.md

 ```

 #### Note:
-If service_filter defined - automatic service balancing will be applied for specified services only.
+If serviceFilter defined - automatic service balancing will be applied for specified services only.
 As well as volume list output

 Also during volume creation, customer is able to set additional options for new volume